terrorizer1980/litmus/converting-tests-from-beaker-rspec-to-litmus.md

       end
     end

-## checking your manifest code is idempotent
+## Checking your manifest code is idempotent
-old way you would apply the manifest twice checking for different things.
+The old way to test for idempotency is to apply the manifest twice checking for failures on the first apply and changes on the second apply.

     pp = ' class { 'mysql::server' } '
     execute_manifest(pp, catch_failures: true)
     execute_manifest(pp, catch_changes: true)

-new way with litmus, we can use the idempotent_apply helper function. (its quicker too)
+New way with Litmus, we can use the idempotent_apply helper function. (its quicker too)

     pp = ' class { 'mysql::server' } '
     idempotent_apply(pp)

-## running shell commands
+## Running shell commands

-the shell command has become run_shell.
+The shell command has become run_shell.
 Generally in the past code blocks were used.

      shell('/usr/local/sbin/mysqlbackup.sh') do |r|
        expect(r.stderr).to eq('')